 About me

 I am a PhD student at the University of Warwick, supervised by Mark Steel.
-My research focuses on causal inference and model uncertainty, with a strong emphasis on Bayesian (and post-Bayesian) methods.
+My research focuses on causal inference and model uncertainty, primarily from a Bayesian (and post-Bayesian) perspective.
 I am particularly interested in making causal inference more robust by explicitly accounting for uncertainty about causal assumptions.
-My motivation primarily stems from applications in economics.

 Before starting my PhD, I earned a BSc and MSc in Economics from WU Vienna and a BSc in Statistics from the University of Vienna.
 While completing my studies, I worked at the Centre for Medical Data Science at the Medical University of Vienna, where I developed and maintained statistical software.